 The CNPP summarizes organizational and industrial aspects of nuclear power programmes and provides information about the relevant legislative, regulatory and international framework in the Russian Federation.

 The Russian Federation has dozens of nuclear power reactors in operation and is planning expansion of existing programmes.

-Nuclear power in the Russian Federation is a driver for the development of other industries, and nuclear electricity production accounted for 19.7% of the national electricity mix.
+Nuclear power in the Russian Federation is a driver for the development of other industries, and nuclear electricity production accounts for 20.7% of the national electricity mix.
 Currently, the country operates 38 nuclear power reactors and is steadily moving ahead with plans to expand the role of nuclear energy, including the development of new reactor technologies, in addition to the export of nuclear services.
-It seeks to close the fuel cycle and fast reactors are considered a key component of this.
-More than 20 Russian nuclear power reactors are confirmed or planned for export construction; today, foreign orders amount to about US $133 billion.
+It seeks to close the fuel cycle, and fast reactors are considered a key component of this strategy.

 1. COUNTRY ENERGY OVERVIEW

 1.1.1.
 Energy policy